LeehamElectronics/AQB-Arduino/README.md

 ## General info
 This project is developed by Liam Price in order to pass the Systems Engineering School Assesed Task at BSSC.
 The overall function of this software is to be uploaded onto Arduino based boards (esp32) to control and drive my Systems Engineering Project "Automated Quad Bike" or AQB for short.
 You may use this software and adapt it for your own IoT project if you like.
-You can view the control panel I built for it here: https://github.com/LeehamElectronics/AQB-Control-Panel
+You can view the control panel I built for it here: https://github.com/LeehamElectronics/AQB-Control-Panel Here is a YouTube video with a basic demonstration of the system: https://www.youtube.com/watch?v=ic49dhoIEfM

 ## Technologies
 Project is created with: